Fernando-Fernandez/ApexTriggers/README.md

 ------------
 ### 5 - Trigger that performs call outs to external web services or HTTP requests to receive data

 This trigger collects data from the incoming records, calls out a web service passing that data as parameters, then updates one or more objects in the org.
-This requires the use of @future(callout=true) since
+This requires the use of @future(callout=true) annotation since callout from triggers are currently not supported.

 The example below was adapted from a client org that needed the transportation distance and duration between one of their warehouses and their customers whenever the warehouse or the customer address was changed on the record.
 We leveraged the Distance Matrix API from Google.